 Will my EHIC cover me in Portugal?

-Your EHIC will not cover the cost of repatriating you to the UK in an emergency, would not cover the expenses of a family member who had to stay in Portugal to help look after you while you were ill, and of course provides no protection in other difficult situations, such as if you are the victim of crime while on holiday.
+An EHIC will not cover the cost of repatriating you in an emergency, would not cover the expenses of a family member who had to stay in Portugal to help look after you while you were ill, and of course provides no protection in other difficult situations, such as if you are the victim of crime while on holiday.

 Top travel tips for Portugal